Bonsai: Intentional and Personalized Social Media Feeds: Results

 \subsubsection{Natural language reduces the startup effort to obtain relevant content.}

 Overall, participants were pleased with the initial ease of creating their first feed.
-Participants saw how their descriptions immediately yielded relevant feed settings, for example, P8 felt \textit{``[the feed] is very accurate to what I described.''} After they first looked at their feed, P6 claimed \textit{``I'd be happier with this than my base feed.''} To P3, ``the initial step of getting a feed that can interest me, and getting something that works, was very quick and empowering, so it was a nice experience to be able to do that.''
+Participants saw how their descriptions immediately yielded relevant feed settings, for example, P8 felt \textit{``[the feed] is very accurate to what I described.''} After they first looked at their feed, P6 claimed \textit{``I'd be happier with this than my base feed.''} To P3, \textit{``the initial step of getting a feed that can interest me, and getting something that works, was very quick and empowering, so it was a nice experience to be able to do that.''}

-Participants also mentioned how much easier it is to use \System{} compared with other feed building tools available for Bluesky, like \textit{graze.social} or \textit{Skyfeed}.
-For example P15, who has a lot of experience using feed building systems, said \textit{``it would have taken me probably hours in between creating, backfilling it, putting it in production, and then fine-tuning it to work.
-In here, in five minutes, you already have something that is a super good, almost final product.''} Interestingly, the other feed building systems available used are rule-based; in contrast, using \System{} was ``super natural'' and doesn't require you to go into logic mode and start thinking about the building process by itself.''
+Participants with experience with other feedbuilders specifically mentioned how much easier it is to use \System{} compared with other feed building tools available for Bluesky, like \textit{graze.social} or \textit{Skyfeed}.
+P6 enjoyed that \System{} easily facilitated setting up a feed, and observed that setting up custom feeds through \textit{Skyfeed} or \textit{graze.social} seemed like \textit{``a lot up front to not even know if you're gonna get a particularly good feed out of it.''} P15 has a lot of experience using feed building systems, and said \textit{``it would have taken me probably hours in between creating, backfilling it, putting it in production, and then fine-tuning it to work.
+In here, in five minutes, you already have something that is a super good, almost final product.''} Specifically, the other feed building systems available to use are all rule-based.
+P11, who had used Skyfeed in the past, explained that in other interfaces they were \textit{``just basically writing Boolean operators about these combinations of words,''} whereas \System{} let them \textit{``just kind of stream of consciousness talk about the things you want to see, which is much more intuitive, right?
+It gets you closer to that--- I know what I want to see, rather than trying to sit there and think of keywords.''} Similarly, P15 described using \System{} as \textit{``super natural:''} \textit{``doesn't require you to go into logic mode and start thinking about the building process by itself.''} In all, compared to current state-of-the-art feed builders, participants described \System{} as easier to use, particularly at setup.